1kakarot/1kakarot/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on chemistry, data science, programming, microcontrollers, electronics, etc.
+- 🌱 I’m currently learning Rust, ML, AI, KiCAD, OpenSCAD, Blender etc.
+- 👯 I’m looking to collaborate on something easy for start, to discover the correct workflow.
+Then on everything that is open source...

 <!--
 **1kakarot/1kakarot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.